Hosted Login Integration (React)

 baseUrl: 'https://[YOUR_SUBDOMAIN].frontegg.com',

-clientId: '[YOUR-CLIENT-ID]'
+clientId: '[YOUR_CLIENT_ID]'

 };